 Unit Meeting Presentations

-The League of Women Voters of Tacoma-Pierce County holds regular monthly unit meetings, neighborhood-focused discussion groups, approximately 10 months per year.
-Normally on the following schedule, the dates and times occasionally change, so confirm using the calendar.
-All unit meetings are open to the public.
+Normally, the League of Women Voters of Tacoma-Pierce County holds regular monthly unit meetings, neighborhood-focused discussion groups, approximately 10 months per year.
+The usual schedule, shown below, is not valid during the COVID-19 social distancing period.

 The Gig Harbor/Key Peninsula Unit chose "Climate Change: What Can One Person Do" as its "unit choice" topic in May 2019.
 Here are the handouts from that meeting.

 Alison McCaffree, LWVT-PC Member and Executive Director of Politics of the Possible in Action, presented "Census and Redistricting: Action Planning for One-Person, One Vote".